 It’s so easy to fall in love with life in the South Carolina Lowcountry.
 Whether a new job brings you here or you are searching for the perfect place to retire, Charleston welcomes you with open arms!
-Read on for the answers to some of the most frequently asked questions about relocating to Charleston, SC.
+If you’re thinking about relocating to Charleston, SC, read on to learn about some of the things that make our area the best place to live.

 Afterward, our team at Pam Harrington Exclusives invites you to discover the finest, private beach communities in the Lowcountry.
 Schedule an island tour, and we will show you the ins and outs of Charleston’s beloved beach towns, Kiawah Island and Seabrook Island, including neighborhoods, parks, restaurants, and more.